-The Care Transitions Intervention® is also known as the CTI®, the Skill Transfer ModelTM, the Coleman Transitions Intervention Model® and the Coleman Model®.
+The Care Transitions Intervention® is also known as the CTI® and the Skill Transfer Model®.
 During a 4-week program, patients with complex care needs and family caregivers receive specific tools and work with a Transitions Coach®, to learn self-management skills that will ensure their needs are met during the transition from hospital to home.
 This is a low-cost, low-intensity evidence-based intervention comprised of a home visit and three phone calls.

 What Makes our Model Unique?